Assyria: Populace

 The majority of the population of ancient Assyria were farmers who worked land owned by their families.
 Old Assyrian society was divided into two main groups: slaves (subrum) and free citizens, referred to as awīlum ("men") or DUMU Aššur ("sons of Ashur").
 Among the free citizens there was also a division into rabi ("big") and ṣaher ("small") members of the city assembly.
 Assyrian society grew more complex and hierarchical over time.
 In the Middle Assyrian Empire, there were several groups among the lower classes, the highest of which were the free men (a’ılū), who like the upper classes could receive land in exchange for performing duties for the government, but who could not live on these lands since they were comparably small.

 Below the free men were the unfree men (šiluhlu̮).
-The unfree men had given up their freedom and entered the services of others on their own accord, and were in turn provided with clothes and rations.
+The unfree men had given up their freedom and entered the services of others on their own accord, and were provided with clothes and rations.
 Many of them probably originated as foreigners.
-Though similar to slavery, it was possible for an unfree person to regain their freedom by providing a replacement and they were during their service considered the property of the government rather than their employers.
+Though similar to slavery, it was possible for an unfree person to regain their freedom by providing a replacement.
+During their service they were considered the property of the government rather than their employers.
 Other lower classes of the Middle Assyrian period included the ālāyû ("village residents"), ālik ilke (people recruited through the ilku system) and the hupšu, though what these designations meant in terms of social standing and living standards is not known.

 The Middle Assyrian structure of society by and large endured through the subsequent Neo-Assyrian period.
 Below the higher classes of Neo-Assyrian society were free citizens, semi-free laborers and slaves.
-It was possible through steady service to the Assyrian state bureaucracy for a family to move up the social ladder; in some cases stellar work conducted by a single individual enhanced the status of their family for generations to come.
-In many cases, Assyrian family groups, or "clans", formed large population groups within the empire referred to as tribes.
+It was possible through steady service to the Assyrian state bureaucracy for a family to move up the social ladder.
+In some cases, stellar work conducted by a single individual enhanced the status of their family for generations to come.
+In many cases, Assyrian family groups, or "clans", formed large population groups within the empire, referred to as tribes.
 Such tribes lived together in villages and other settlements near or adjacent to their agricultural lands.